Quick Trip - PatialaRoad trip to Patiala & Chhatbir zooTotal No of days - 2Dated - April 2011

 On you way back we stop at Sirhind in Fatehgarh Sahib district to see the tombs of Ustad and Shagird and stop by at the Sarai Aam Khas Bhaag which were constructed for both the royal and common people.

 Saturday morning we left Patiala, Next stop over was Chhatbir zoo near Zirakpur.
-I was surprised not to find many details of this zoo, Even on BHP didnt find any material.
 Reached there by 10 am.

-IMO nice place to worth visiting.
 The zoo is big and best advantage is one can take the car inside.
-Personally i am against it as i found lots of guys honking, using loud music etc. There is also electric vehicles in zoo. it will be trying to cover the zoo on foot.
+Personally I am against it as I found lots of guys honking, playing loud music etc. There is also electric vehicles in zoo.
+Now let the pics speak :-